|

 the Reformation and for almost a century afterward, Seton House was the

-stronghold of the Catholic party in the South, one of the refuges and hiding
+stronghold of the Catholic party in the south, one of the refuges and hiding

 the Continent were received and entertained, after landing in disguise in that

-Edinburgh.
-Lord Darnley sojourned there in 1565, and about eighteen years later
+Edinburgh, near the gates of the Royal Palace of Holyroodhouse, to which Lord Darnley sojourned there in 1565, and about eighteen years later

 Occurents in Scotland.